Creative Writing Classes

 Weekly on Thursdays, 7:30 - 9 pm (GMT)

-This pay-as-you-go class has been running for two years and is ideal for poets who are starting to write, or have been writing for some time but need feedback and guidance, to build confidence and to learn how to edit their own work.
+This class has been running for two years and is ideal for poets who are starting to write, or have been writing for some time but need feedback and guidance, to build confidence and to learn how to edit their own work.
 It will also be of benefit to poets who are working towards their first pamphlet (chapbook) or first collection.

 How does it work?